Post-Bloomberg news budget

 The Washington Post News Service with Bloomberg News budget for Dec.
-15, 2019.
-The editors are Jonathan Smith and Nick Parker.
+14, 2019.
+The editors are John Price and John Romero.
 All stories have moved unless otherwise noted.
 For questions about stories, photos or graphics, please call 202-334-7666.

 Click here for the In Case You Missed It Budget.